jonaskjoller/brochmand/README.md

 *split_ss_winter*: Divides Sabbati Sanctificatio - Winter part into individual Sundays and Feastdays with an epistle- and gospel-sermon for each day including a prayer, and then separates the prayer, epistle-sermon and gospel-sermon out into individual folders.

-*stopword_ss_winter_20p-10p.py*: Generates a stopword list based on the 20 percent most frequently and 10 percent least frequently occurring word forms.
+*stopword_20p-10p.py*: Generates a stopword list based on the 20 percent most frequently and 10 percent least frequently occurring word forms.
+Requires you to be in the same directory as the main text file.

-*stopword_ss_winter_1p-10p.py*: Generates a stopword list based on the 1 percent most frequently and 10 percent least frequently occurring word forms.
+*stopword_1p-10p.py*: Generates a stopword list based on the 1 percent most frequently and 10 percent least frequently occurring word forms.
+Requires you to be in the same directory as the main text file.